anirudhsudhir/anirudhsudhir.github.io/site/content/posts/genesis.md

 title: Genesis
 date: 2024-03-08
 type: post
-description: My very first post
+description: My first post
 tags:
     - thoughts
 ---

 Hello!

-This is the first post that I'm writing for my personal site.
-It's a proud moment to see my very own home on the internet, powered by a handcrafted static site generator.
+This is the first post that I'm writing for this site.
+Indeed, it's a proud moment to see my very own home on the internet.

 While I began writing this post today, the site in itself has been a long time coming.

 ### Background

 I already had a website running before, written in markdown and rendered using [Hugo](https://gohugo.io).
-While this was convenient and worked well, it wasn't really satisfying.
-I wanted to build a custom static site generator to render my site.
+While this worked well, it never felt like the final answer.
+I wanted to power my website with something I'd built myself.
-As part of [AIEP](https://acmpesuecc.github.io/aiep), our team, consisting of Adhesh, Aditya, Nathan and me, began building [one](https://github.com/acmpesuecc/anna) in Go.
-I also managed to snag a lovely domain.
+As part of [AIEP](https://acmpesuecc.github.io/aiep), our team, consisting of Adhesh, Aditya, Nathan and me, began working on a custom [static site generator](https://github.com/acmpesuecc/anna) in Go.

-Fast forward a few weeks and I've got the site up and running.
+> Fast forward a few weeks, and I've got my site up and running.
 Staying up late has been worth it.

-### What plans do I have for this site?

-Honestly, I'm not sure.
-My vision is to use this as a space where I document my goals, achievements and all the things I've learned along the way.
-It should inspire me and provide a window to share my insights with others.

-I do not intend to achieve perfection with every post.
-It quickly leads to burnout.
-Rather, this would be an ever-evolving collection that grows over time.

-I also plan to write often.
-With college making life hectic, shorter, frequent posts seem like a good idea.
+### Why I made a personal site

+I needed a space to share my thoughts with others.
+A place to showcase who I was as a person, as well as my goals and achievements.
+A personal site seemed like a good fit.
+Having your own website, available for anyone in the world to access, is a unique feeling.

+I also wanted to write often.
+It could be anything, ranging from a technical article, to some thoughts that I wanted to share.
+I believe writing helps me communicate my ideas better.
+It forces one to do their research, teaching something new in the process.
+It also reduces mental clutter.

-Hopefully, this is start of something amazing.
+> Hopefully, this is start of something amazing.